-Tissue donation can include corneas, bone, skin, heart valves, blood vessels, ligaments, tendons and other soft tissue.
+Tissue donation may include corneas, bone, skin, heart valves, nerves, blood vessels, ligaments, tendons and other soft tissue.

 - A patient with a severe brain injury is admitted to the hospital and every attempt is made to treat and save that person’s life.